Many first time managers face significant challenges as they go from a place as someone who “executes” to someone who’s responsible for a team.

 I say “yes” to everything because I look at business as a net-net game.

 Let’s say I say “yes” to 12 things, and 7 succeed.
 On one side, I won 7 times.
-On the other side, I have to deal with failures — including trying to make up for them because I have may have let people down directly or indirectly through those losses.
+On the other side, I have to deal with failures — including trying to make up for them because I may have let people down directly or indirectly through those losses.

 Even if it breaks down into those two categories, I will still take the 7 wins that resulted from saying “yes” to everything rather than just trying to do 2 or 3 with the goal of “getting them right.”

-6. Give trust easily
+6. Give Trust Easily

 I give trust a lot easier than most CEOs would.